gurtejkochhar/gurtejkochhar.github.io/about.markdown

 permalink: /about/
 ---

-Gurnoors short stories illustrated by Charlene Mcallister
+Gurnoors short stories illustrated by Charlene Mcallister.

 This is a WIP.

-First story Pigeon Mystery series Book Two
+First story Pigeon Mystery series Book Two.